Hello, I’m glad to announce that I’m joining Meteor as Developer Evangelist!

 meteor create --typescript new-typescript-appPR #10695

-c) improve dynamic modules behavior for large projects using many custom local packages mixing nested and dynamic imports PR #10730
+c) improve dynamic module behavior for large projects using many custom local packages, mixing nested and dynamic imports PR #10730

 d) ability to run multiple Cordova apps are built from the same application source code at the same time on iOS by selecting a different port using

 If you are asking, “How can I help?” here is your answer, you can test your application with this Meteor version and provide feedback, follow these steps to run your application using the release candidate 4 of 1.8.2:

 1 - Commit and push any pending change in your local workspace.
 Create a new branch then you can merge it later when 1.8.2 final is out.

 Migration Steps in your new branch https://github.com/meteor/meteor/blob/release-1.8.2/History.md#migration-steps, they are just two commands for this release: